 In the Baroque and Classical periods, mainstream composers generally only included rustic horn music in a descriptive context for the representation of hunting scenes.
 There is, however, a fascinating and little-known pool of eighteenth- and nineteenth-century compositions that actually used herdsmen's horns.
 It emanates from the lowlands of what is now the Czech Republic.
-The instrument was known there as the pastoral trumpet, or tuba pastoralis, and the genre in which it was used was the Pastorella, a cantata composed for use in church at Christmas, often during midnight Mass on Christmas night.
-[Note from Chris Larkin: the Czech Pastýřské vytrubovéní can be heard to magnificent effect on the CD accompanying my dear colleague, Josef Svejkovský's, monograph Pastýřské vytrubovéní na Podbrdsku ISBN 80-85010-03-3] Around

-100 Pastorellas feature parts for the tuba pastoralis alongside more conventional instruments and voices: they recreate the story of the nativity, with the tuba pastoralis generally used in the scenes that concern the shepherds.
+The instrument was known there as the pastoral trumpet, or tuba pastoralis, and the genre in which it was used was the Pastorella, a cantata composed for use in church at Christmas. often during midnight Mass.
+Around 100 Pastorellas feature parts for the tuba pastoralis alongside more conventional instruments and voices: they recreate the story of the nativity, with the tuba pastoralis generally used in the scenes that concern the shepherds.
 The genre was able to flourish because musical literacy was widespread in this region by this time.
 The works were typically composed by the village pastor, cantor, organist or schoolmaster: in many cases these positions were held by the same person.
 The works provide unique samples of herdsmen's motifs from this period and reflect the fundamental importance of the herdsman and his horn to his animals, his landscape and his village.
-A painting from 1835 shows a Czech herdsman with a horn5 (see below)
+A painting from 1835 shows a Czech herdsman with a horn.5 the horn for herding there.

-Elsewhere, the music of the herdsman's horn had had little impact on classical repertoire before the turn of the nineteenth century.
-There was also scant familiarity outside the Alps of the use of the horn for herding there.
 Swiss writers describe their instruments: in 1767 Moritz Anton Capeler wrote of the alphorns used on Mount Pilatus, above Lucerne.
 They were between four and twelve feet in length.
 He explains how the alphorn was made, its sound and the style of music that it played.
 Capeler includes both a sketch of an alphorn and some alphorn music.
-'The alp-horn, as it is generally known, is a long tube made entirely of wood, the length varying between 4 and 12 feet: the curve follows the exact shape of a geometric cissoidal curve: from the bottom opening of 3 to 5 fingers wide it gradually becomes narrower so that where the mouth is placed there is an opening of 11/2 thumb widths, internally it is jointed, with long thin lengths, and for its whole length it is tightly bound together externally with flexible twigs: and so that there are no gaps to let air out it is covered all over with pitch and wax.
-It gives a very deep, penetrating sound, which though not too powerful close by, can be heard a long distance away, and in order to give all information, I add that it is used for calling by the herdsman $\dots^{6'}$ that was not dependent upon heredity or noble birth.
+'The alp-horn, as it is generally known, is a long tube made entirely of wood, the length varying between 4 and 12 feet: the curve follows the exact shape of a geometric cissoidal curve: from the bottom opening of 3 to 5 fingers wide it gradually becomes narrower so that where the mouth is placed there is an opening of 11/2 thumb widths; internally it is jointed, with long thin lengths, and for its whole length it is tightly bound together externally with flexible twigs: and so that there are no gaps to let air out it is covered all over with pitch and wax.
+It gives a very deep, penetrating sound, which though not too powerful close by, can be heard a long distance away, and in order to give all information, I add that it is used for calling by the herdsman ...
+'6 heritage of Italy and the culture of other major European centres on a Grand Tour.
+Initially the Alps represented a feared barrier, but inevitably, Switzerland was gradually becoming better known.
+In addition, as the industrial revolution took hold, a new middle class was emerging with wealth that was not dependent upon heredity or noble birth.
 A successful entrepreneur was increasingly able to achieve financial independence and enjoy the benefits that this could bring.
 A new type of gentleman, educated and with time on his hands, was becoming interested in exploring the world around him.
-Travel across Europe was also substantially improved from the beginning locations, to create an unforgettable atmosphere that would complement, and soon become associated with, stunning mountain views7.
-The use of the instrument, as a symbol of Switzerland since the nineteenth century, on countless postcards, chocolate boxes and Swiss products is still very much in evidence today.
+Travel across Europe was also substantially improved from the beginning of the nineteenth century with developments in road and rail transport.
+The concept of tourism was born.